New skein invariants of links

 \smallbreak

-Finally, if the mixed crossing $k$ is traversed from `under' when walking along $c_i$ in the direction of its orientation, then it will be switched either last from first or first from last, according to the orientation of $c_i$.
-View Figure~\ref{basepoint}(b).
-In either case the corresponding descending stacks $d L_1$ and $d L_2$ are identical, except for the positions of the basepoints $b_1$ and $b_2$, which play no role as explained in Subsection~\ref{notations}.
-Also, by Proposition~\ref{orderxings} the value of the polynomial $(L_1)$ is independent of the sequence of the mixed crossing switches for achieving the end diagrams $d L_1$ and $d L_2$ (we interchange in switching the first and the last crossing).
-Therefore $(L_1) = (L_2)$. \end{proof}

-\begin{prop}[$n$] The polynomial $H[R]$ satisfies the skein relation (1) of Theorem~\ref{hofr} on mixed crossings. \end{prop} \begin{proof} Let $L \in \mathcal{L}_n$.
-Rule~(1) of Theorem~\ref{hofr} is the first step (using Proposition~\ref{orderxings}) in the computation of $(L)$ from $(d L)$.
-Then the equation of Rule~(1) is well-defined, since for the other two diagrams their polynomials are well-defined.
-Indeed, in the first switch from $d L$ we have $d L$ as one of $L_+$ or $L_-$, in the symbols of Rule~(1), and $L_0$ is a descending stack of $n-1$ knots.
-So, the recursive definition $(n)$ and the inductive hypothesis $(n-1)$ apply.
-Starting from $L$ as one of $L_+$ or $L_-$ we have that $(L_0)$ is well-defined by the inductive hypothesis $(n-1)$ and the other one of $(L_+)$ or $(L_-)$ by applying induction on the closeness of a diagram to $d L$. \end{proof}
+\begin{prop} The polynomial $H[R] (L)$ satisfies the skein relation (1) of Theorem~\ref{hofr} on mixed crossings not increasing the distance. \end{prop} \begin{proof} We observe that the computer algorithm reduces distance in all diagrams involved in the skein tree for arriving at $dL$ from $L$ starting from the very first application of rule (1) on $(L)$, so they have well-defined polynomials by the inductive hypothesis $(n-1)$.
+More generally, if any mixed crossing of $L$ is switched, such that the distance does not increase, then the diagrams involved in the skein relation have well-defined polynomials.
+Recall also the discussion after Eq.~\ref{mixedskein}. \end{proof}